Small Business

 Just-in-Time Inventory Management: Reducing Carrying Costs

-Carrying excessive inventory ties up capital and incurs additional costs, such as storage, handling, and shrinkage.
-Implementing a just-in-time (JIT) inventory management system helps small businesses reduce carrying costs and improve cash flow.
+Holding too much stock ties up capital and involves extra costs such as storage, handling and shrinkage.
+JIT inventory management will help small firms to reduce their carrying cost and improve cash flow.

 Importance of Strong Partnerships